New and Updated Course Descriptions

 Course Learning Outcomes

-2. Identify how the interaction of biological and psychosocial factors influences the development of learning and behavior disorders.
+3.Explain how biological and psychosocial factors interact to influence the development of psychological disorders.

-3. Recognize various assessment techniques used to diagnose learning and behavior disorders.
+5.Distinguish among various assessment techniques used to diagnose psychological disorders in children and adolescents.

 Course Offered Fall, Spring